-Exclusive: Brazil eyes clearer leniency deal rules after J&F uproar - sources
+Exclusive: Brazil eyes clearer leniency deals after J&F uproar, sources say

 Janot's office declined to comment, as did Brazil's federal public prosecutor, which approves the fines.
 A public relations firm representing the Batistas and their holding company J&F Investimentos SA declined to comment.

-Though prosecutors said their fine for the Batistas and J&F marked a world record, lawyers questioned why that accord's terms differed so much from other leniency deals.
+Though prosecutors said their fine for the Batistas and J&F were a world record, lawyers questioned why that accord's terms differed so much from other leniency deals.

-Prosecutors gave the family 25 years to pay the fine and pegged it to Brazil's consumer price index, sharply reducing its net present value.
-According to Thomson Reuters calculations, the fine's NPV is 5.45 billion reais - 47 percent less than its nominal value.
+Prosecutors gave the family 25 years to pay the fine and pegged it to Brazil's consumer price index, sharply reducing the penalty's net present value.
+According to Thomson Reuters calculations, the fine's net present value is 5.45 billion reais - about 47 percent less than in nominal terms.

-By contrast, a 3.9 billion-real fine that engineering group Odebrecht SA agreed to pay over 22 years will be adjusted by the benchmark overnight Selic interest rate, currently running well above inflation.
+By contrast, a 3.9 billion-real fine that engineering group Odebrecht SA agreed to pay over 22 years will be adjusted by the benchmark overnight Selic interest rate, currently running well above annual inflation.

 A state attorney is investigating whether the Batista-J&F leniency fine harmed taxpayers' interests.
 Other prosecutors investigating the family's dealings with state banks have complained that the leniency fine is too low, one of the people said.